-As part of its human resource development policies for securing diversity, the Company assigns jobs and provides opportunities to its employees regardless of their gender, nationality, and whether they joined the Company as new graduates or mid-career employees.
-It promotes those who began to experience working as expatriates and to sense diversity in their late 20s to positions as senior general managers at head office or to posts responsible for overseas facilities, aiming to achieve diversity in the overall organization.
+As part of its human resource development policies for securing diversity, the Company assigns jobs and provides opportunities to its employees regardless of their gender, nationality, and whether they joined the Company as new graduates or experienced personnel.
+It promotes those who developed their careers as expatriates and directly experienced diversity in their late 20s, to senior general managers at head office or managers responsible for overseas facilities, with a view toward securing diversity across the organization.

-The Company has already introduced systems for permitting diverse workstyles, including shorter working hours, flexible working hours, teleworking, and fully remote work.
-The percentage of female employees who return to work after childcare leave is 100% (excluding those who have left the company due to job transfer of spouses).
-The Company will also encourage male employees to take childcare leave.
+The Company currently offers a range of programs, such as shorter work days, flexible working hours, teleworking and remote work with no need for in-office attendance, to facilitate the adoption of diverse workstyles.
+The percentage of female employees who return to work after childcare leave is 100% (excluding those who have left the company due to their spouses being transferred).
+In addition, the Company holds seminars to facilitate the understanding of the significance and needs of male employees engaging in childcare while simultaneously sharing the experiences of people who have taken childcare leave on its internal website.
+By doing so, it is actively recommending that male employees take this leave.
 The Company has introduced a job return system for those who leave the Company due to the relocation of spouses, childcare, or nursing care.